adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Prior to running tools and gathering data our recon comprises of **Reading product documentation, checking their youtube channels, third-party product walkthroughs and tutorials. webinars etc**.
 We will be briefly describing the mentioned approaches in our *Recon process*.

 -  __Reading Product documentation__: These are one of the accurate and simplified resources you can get your hands on.
 They are built or documented for the users/customers of this application and they've simplified it to the level that anyone can understand it.
-The perks of reading this documentation that *you get to understand* the application from a *user's perspective* and all of the *features get revealed to you*, their use and dependence.
-Moreover the logic of the application gets clear to you.
-We spent a few days reading the documentation and using the application as *simple users* and meanwhile if any test case came to our mind we just noted it down.
+The perks of reading this documentation are that *you get to understand* the application from a *user's perspective* and all of the *features get revealed to you*, their use and dependence.
+Moreover, the logic of the application gets clear to you.
+We spent a few days reading the documentation and using the application as *simple users* and meanwhile, if any test case came to our mind we just noted it down.

-- __Browsing their youtube channels__ :  In this case we *visited the official channel of larksuite*  which is under the name of *Lark* on youtube, there was again a treasure of information.
-Step by step tutorials explaining difficult features, in other words, it is a visual documentation of the product.
+- __Browsing their youtube channels__ :  In this case, we *visited the official channel of larksuite*  which is under the name of *Lark* on youtube, there was again a treasure of information.
+Step-by-step tutorials explaining difficult features, in other words, it is a visual documentation of the product.
 We went through almost all of the Videos thoroughly and it sedimented the *understanding of product* and we were able to understand it better.

     > Lark youtube Channel : [https://www.youtube.com/c/Larksuite/videos](https://www.youtube.com/c/Larksuite/videos)

-- __Reading about product from third party resources__ : One of the prime benefit of reading from *third party resources* the *product information and one's user knowledge* get diversified and sometimes you can *know the issues or errors* from those resources which can be *directly abused* and you can have easy bugs.
+- __Reading about the product from third party resources__ : One of the prime benefits of reading from *third party resources* the *product information and one's user knowledge* get diversified and sometimes you can *know the issues or errors* from those resources which can be *directly abused* and you can have easy bugs.

 - __Product helpdesk and community support__: People have always listed their typical queries and concerns on these platforms and the companies have answered them.
 We read the queries as well so that we can grasp some typical issues faced by maximum users and look into them if they can be abused.

 During the process we came to know that larksuite has 4 different main products:

-- __Messenger:__ Is an integrated Messenger which allows team members to chat, Send file and more anywhere within the larksuite.
+- __Messenger:__ Is an integrated Messenger which allows team members to chat, Send files, and more anywhere within the larksuite.
-- __Calenders:__ Connected Calenders are used to Schedule Meeting, Keep track of Events and more.
-(Imagine this of a google calender).
+- __Calendars:__ Connected Calendars are used to Schedule Meetings, Keep track of Events, and more.
+(Imagine this of a google calendar).
-- __Docs:__ Is a file sharing service, It allow team members to upload, Edit, Create, Delete, Version Tracking, and Share files with other members.
+- __Docs:__ Is a file sharing service, It allows team members to upload, Edit, Create, Delete, Version Track, and Share files with other members.
-- __Video Conferencing:__ Is a service which allow team members to perform video/audio groups calls with other team members.
+- __Video Conferencing:__ Is a service that allows team members to perform video/audio group calls with other team members.

-and all of these products had a tons and tons of features for us to test.
+and all of these products had tons and tons of features for us to test.

 Surely our recon doesn't end here but this forms the *fundamentals* of our recon to any *organization or target* we choose to hack.

 ## Vulnerabilities Discovered

-Although we cannot write and publish about every vulnerability we found, because we have found alot of them and some of those them are still in traige or unresolved state, But here are some of the most interesting/Fixed ones.
+Although we cannot write and publish about every vulnerability we found, because we have found a lot of them and some of those are still in triage or unresolved state, here are some of the most interesting/Fixed ones.